 My son was very young when we moved to Denmark, and therefore it wasn’t possible to include him very much in the moving and language process, but it helped a lot that we could attend the language course in Zagreb.
 That way it didn’t affect our son’s life too much.
-My husband also started studying at the same language course as me, but it went too fast and was too difficult for him.
-MediCarrera therefore created a special language course for him, which was a really nice gesture.
+My husband also started studying the same language course as me, but it went too fast and was too difficult for him.
+MediCarrera, therefore, created a special language course for him, which was a really nice gesture.
 My husband has learned a lot and is continuing his language course in Denmark.
-He speaks Danish well but not yet fluentl
+He speaks Danish well but not yet fluently.

 The hardest part of the process was that it was hard for my son.
 He was too little to understand why we were moving to Denmark.
 The transition from his kindergarten in Zagreb to his new kindergarten in Denmark – where he didn’t know the language – was difficult for him.
 But it was all a natural part of the process and MediCarrera couldn’t have handled the situation any different than they did.

 New work life in Denmark

 After the first week at work, I had my first patient.
 I didn’t have a lot of problems understanding what the patient said.
 Of course, at some point, I experienced certain problems with some of the patients, but it never affected me much.
 The patients I attended when I just moved to Denmark are now telling me how much my Danish has improved.